-1. Construction of a Patrimonial Regime
+1. The Construction of a Patrimonial Regime

-2. The Popular Uprising and Its Militarization
+2. Popular Uprising and Militarization

 3. The Regime’s Repression

-4. The Failure of the Opposition, the Challenges of Fundamentalism and Sectarianism
+4. The Failure of the Opposition: The Challenges of Fundamentalism and Sectarianism

 5. The Kurdish Question In Syria

-6. International Relations and Interventions
+6. Syria, International Relations and Interventions

-7. War Economy and Reconstruction
+7. War Economy, Reconstruction and Challenges

 Hardcover ISBN: 9780745339399